kryherd/CARAT/create_timing_files.md

 ## Step 0: Creating a DataViewer session.

-1. Import all the data you want to analyze.
+1. Import all the data (.edf files) you want to analyze.
-	a.
-File > Import Data > Multiple Data Files…
+	* File > Import Data > Multiple Data Files...
 2. Save the DataViewer session.

 ## Step 1: Adding ScannerPulseTime variable to DataViewer.